benjaminion/upgrading-ethereum-book/README.md

 It is a work in progress.
 There's more about the roll-out plan in the [preface](https://eth2book.info/altair/preface).

 I am not looking for contributions at this time.
 That may change in future, but for now I will not be accepting any PRs to _src/book.md_.
 Please feel free, however, to raise issues for typos, inaccuracies, omissions, and suggestions.
 And I'll happily consider PRs for improvements to the CSS or JavaScript.
+(But PRs for typos break my workflow so please raise issues instead.)

 ## Licence